npm-wharf/command-hub/README.md

 ## Goals

-command hub exists to solve the challenge of managing deployments to multiple Kubernetes clusters using the installed [hikaru](https://github.com/npm-wharf/hikaru) service API. command hub is designed to work with hikaru's asymmetric key encrypted token exchange to prevent an attacker being able to take control of a cluster's installed software.
+command-hub exists to solve the challenge of managing deployments to multiple Kubernetes clusters using the installed [hikaru](https://github.com/npm-wharf/hikaru) service API. command-hub is designed to work with hikaru's asymmetric key encrypted token exchange to prevent an attacker being able to take control of a cluster's installed software.

-command hub provides multiple ways to manage the list of endpoints it can manage.
+command-hub provides multiple ways to manage the list of endpoints it can manage.
 By default, it supports the ability to keep a list of clusters stored in a redis endpoint.
 The ability to change this with a custom storage back-end via a very simple plugin approach is explained later.

 ### Library form
 Installing command-hub as a module will allow you to call the API endpoints as simple function calls after providing some configuration: the URL, the token and the location of the key files needed to encrypt and sign the token.